 Mary has conducted research and training workshops with multiple global agencies, from INTERPOL to the FBI and the White House.
-She is involved in numerous cyberpsychology research areas including; organised cyber crime, cyber behavioral profiling, human trafficking & technology, cyber stalking, cyber resilience, cyber ethics, child welfare in cyberspace, personal cyber security & safety, and human factors in cyber security.
+She has numerous research interests including; online safety technologies (Safety Tech), youth pathways into cybercrime, cyber behavioral profiling, personal cyber security, organized cybercrime, cyber leadership, resilience, online harms, child welfare in cyberspace, cyber ethics, Fintech, Healthtech, AI, and human factors in infosec and cyber security.
 Mary is recognized as an expert at national and European level in policy debates at the intersection of technology and human behavior.

 Mary has served as an Adjunct Associate Professor at University College Dublin, Geary Institute for Public Policy, as a lecturer in Criminology and Research Fellow at the School of Law, Middlesex University and as a Sensemaking Fellow at the IBM NSRC.
 She is the former Director of the Royal College of Surgeons Cyberpsychology Research Centre.
 In 2014 Mary was inaugurated into SameShield an organisation that honours women’s leadership in traditionally closed professions.
 In 2016 she was named as one of the top 50 most inspiring women in technology in Europe.
 In 2017 she was inducted into the Infosecurity Europe Hall of Fame, in recognition of her contribution to the information and cybersecurity sector.
 In 2019 and 2021 she was named in the top 50 women in GovTech in the Asia Pacific region.